ABF The Soldiers’ Charity is committed to protecting your personal information and being transparent about information we hold about you.

 Please read this notice carefully as it contains important information on who we are and how and why we collect, store, use and share your personal information (personal data).
 It also explains your rights and how to contact us or our supervisory authority, the Information Commissioner's Office, in the event you have any concerns we are unable to address.

-The terms of this policy may change, so please check it from time to time.
-This version published on 6th March 2018, supersedes all previous versions.
+The terms of this notice may change, so please check it from time to time.
+This version published on 4 June 2021, supersedes all previous versions.

 ABF The Soldiers’ Charity

 For general contact information please use this page of our website.

 If you have any queries about this privacy notice and our cookies policy please contact our Data Protection Officer at email@example.com or via our postal address; please mark the envelope ‘Data Protection Officer’.

 ABF The Soldiers’ Charity is the controller for the personal data we process, unless otherwise stated.

 - When you give it to us directly.
 For example, personal information that you submit through our website by making a donation, signing up for newsletters, events or personal information that you give to us when you set up a regular direct debit gift or communicate with us by email, phone, letter or complete an application form.

 - When we obtain it indirectly.
 For example, your personal information may be shared with us by third parties including other military or military-related charities; Army Units; family or friends who have suggested that you might require our services; websites like JustGiving offering fundraising services; an employee of ours that has given your details as an emergency contact or referee; sub-contractors in delivery of our services; or employment agencies.
 To the extent that we have not done so already, we (or they) will notify you when we receive information about you from them and tell you how and why we intend to use that information.

 - When it is available publicly.
 Your personal information may be published on publicly available sources including where you have made your contact information available on your organisation's website and we use this to contact you.
 Our use of publicly available personal data complies with the principles set out in the UK GDPR.